parkersatterfield/Redux-Store/README.md

 # **Redux Store**

 ### *Given a functioning e-commerce platform, students were asked to refactor the existing code to use Redux.
-This was accomplished by .........*
+This was accomplished by removing global state into a store.
+This involved deleting the client-side global state util script and adding a store.js file in it's place.
+Everywhere a global state was called, the code was refactored to fetch data from the store instead.*

 ## [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)